ololoepepe/BeQt/README.txt

 the resource files (libraries, images, translations, etc. - see above).

 It's recommended to build applications statically, because that helps avoid dependency issues.
-In case of building your project statically you may use the "beqt_builtin_resources" parameter.
+You may use the "beqt_builtin_resources" parameter in case of building your project statically.

 For details, see:
 http://qt-project.org/doc/qt-5.0/deployment.html#static-vs-shared-libraries